Hope and a Rope

 Are you at the end of your rope?
 There is hope.

 I was reading one of Tiffany Ann Lewis's blog posts in the "Gems for Gentiles" section about hope.
-She noted the Hebrew definition of this word and its root carry the concept of a rope and the stretching forth of measuring line.
-I looked this up in the Gesenius lexicon and discovered that the very first definition for hope "tiqvah" is "rope" and secondly expectation.
+She noted the Hebrew definition of this word and its root carry the concept of a rope and the stretching forth of a measuring line.
+I looked this up in the Gesenius lexicon and discovered that the very first definition of the word for hope (tiqvah) is "rope" and secondly defined as expectation.

-It's root word word "qavah" is defined as to twist or bind together, to be strong, and to expect and is translated sometimes "wait", "gather together", also to "stretch forth a measuring line" all descriptive of the purposes of a rope..lots of concepts here.
-We will look at each one of them all and tie them all together.
+Its root word "qavah" is defined as "to twist" or "bind together", "to be strong", and "to expect" and is translated sometimes "wait", "gather together", also to "stretch forth a measuring line" all descriptive of the purposes of a rope.
+There are many concepts here.
+In this article we will look at each one of them all and tie them all together.

-What is the three stranded root (cords) of hope ("tiqvah" tav, qoof, vav, Hey)?
-There are three letters that make up the root word for hope Qavah (qoof,vav,hey) which is translated to "expect", "wait for", and to "look for".
-From this we can see that hope begins with expectation as in looking for something.
-Let's dig a little deeper.
+The three letters that make up the root word for hope "qavah" are "qoof"," vav ", and "hey".
+This word is most often translated "expect", "wait for", and to "look for".
+From this, we can see that hope begins with expectations as in looking for something.
+Let's dig a little deeper using the pictographs.

-The first strand is the letter qoof.
-The picture of qoof can be that of a sun rising on the horizon and carries the concepts of arising.
+The first strand of our rope is the letter "qoof".
+The illustration that comes with this letter is that of the sun rising on the horizon and carries the concepts of arising.
 The sun rising is a symbol of hope in and of itself.
 It is the dawning and expectation of a new day.

 There is only one with whom we may expect anything.
 There really is no hope apart from Him.

-Expectancy is about getting up (arising) out of discouragement and despair.
+Hope is about getting up and arising out of discouragement and despair.
 When we despair we give up.
 We lay down.
 Hope is not passive.
 It is active.

 The sun rising is the giving of light and the giving of light enables us to see things, possibilities, and solutions. that we couldn't see before